stillwwater/command_terminal/README.md

 ## Usage

 Copy the contents from [CommandTerminal](./CommandTerminal) to your Assets folder.
 Attach a `Terminal` Component to a game object.
-The console window can be toggled with a hotkey (default is backtick).
+The console window can be toggled with a hotkey (default is backtick), and another hotkey can be used to toggle the full size window (default is shift+backtick).

 Enter `help` in the console to view all available commands, use the up and down arrow keys to traverse the command history.